 15 August (Mariä Himmelfahrt) is mainly observed as a public holiday in Bavaria in Catholic communities.

 Punctuality in Germany is essential.
 Routines are important in Germany (with fixed working hours and breaks, and appointments taking place after work) and it is important to be punctual to your appointments.
 Punctuality is a sign of respect and this also applies to meeting people outside of work or study.

 All students who are studying at FAU for more than a semester will need to re-register at the start of the next semester.
 To re-register, you will need to transfer the Student Services fee for the upcoming semester.
 If you do not transfer this fee to the University within the deadlines, you may face de-registration.

 You can find the deadlines on this website.

 You will usually register for examinations online through Mein Campus during a fixed time.
 For technical support, contact Mein Campus support by e-mail: firstname.lastname@example.org

-For more information, see: www.campus.fau.de (partly in English)
+For more information, see: www.campus.fau.de (in German).